Who wins in the Slack vs Email battle?

-Even though it may seem like Slack is replacing email, the fact of the matter is that you need to ensure your internal communications strategy is catering to a multigenerational workforce.
+That being said, even though email isn’t a great tool for a two-way communication, the fact of the matter is that you need to ensure your internal communications channels cater to a multigenerational workforce.

 The multigenerational workplace also includes the baby boomers and the traditionalists.